top of page

 • 6 min read

-Whether you’re looking for personal memoirs, cultural deep dives or lyrical reflections, this book list that I have cultivated on female musicians will let you dive into the courage, creativity and determination it took them to make it in the music world.
+From folk storytellers to rock goddesses and hip-hop lyrical savants, these books shine a light on the female voices that shaped genres.
+Whether you’re after personal memoirs, cultural deep dives, or lyrical reflections, this curated list of books about female musicians will let you dive into the courage, creativity, and determination it took them to make it in the music world.

 Contents of Books

-Broken Horses Book
+• Broken Horses

 Author: Brandi Carlile